ChicagoHarris/Weather-and-Crime/README.md

 ### Run the Code

 * Run the command `./script/execute.sh`.

-** It will go through three stages:
+It will go through three stages:
-    1) Preprocess the data
+    1) Preprocess the data;
-    2) Training the model
+    2) Training the model;
-    3) Testing the model, produce the prediction csv file
+    3) Testing the model, and produce the prediction csv file;